digital-land/digital-land.info/application/templates/pages/guidance/check-your-data.md

-Check your data to find out if it is ready to publish or if you need to make any chnges
+# Check your data to find out if it is ready to publish or if you need to make any changes

-When your data is ready. you can publish it on your website
+When your data is ready, you can publish it on your website.

 You can check your data using any of the following: